sorokadima/LLM-engineer-handbook-uaUK/README.md

 - [sglang](https://github.com/sgl-project/sglang) - SGLang is a fast serving framework for large language models and vision language models.

 - [LitServe](https://github.com/Lightning-AI/LitServe) - LitServe is a lightning-fast serving engine for any AI model of any size.
 Flexible.
 Easy.
 Enterprise-scale.

+## Prompt Management

+- [Opik](https://github.com/comet-ml/opik) - Opik is an open-source platform for evaluating, testing and monitoring LLM applications

 ## Datasets